ADF Logo

 Two important facts bear mentioning.

 Second, as Justice Barrett also noted, “the United States clarified that federal conscience protections, for both hospitals and individual physicians, apply in the EMTALA context.”
-So even the Biden administration’s incorrect interpretation of EMTALA acknowledges that health-care providers will not be forced to perform abortions against their conscience.
+So even the Biden administration’s incorrect interpretation of EMTALA acknowledged that healthcare providers will not be forced to perform abortions against their conscience.

-Five of the justices voted to return the case to the 9th Circuit, where the lower court will be asked to reevaluate the case in light of the Biden administration’s concessions at the Supreme Court.
+Five of the Justices voted to return the case to the 9th Circuit, where the lower court was asked to reevaluate the case in light of the Biden administration’s concessions at the Supreme Court.

 State of Idaho v.
 United States of America